minahkim-dspp/Portfolio/README.md

-# portfolio
+# Portfolio
+## Introduction
+**Welcome to my repository!**

+My name is MinAh Kim, a Master of Science candidate in Data Science for Public Policy.

-This repository contains my project experiences.
+This repository contains the overview of my data science project experiences using Python and R.